-Excluded from the Class are: (1) Defendant, any entity or division in which Defendant has a controlling interest, and its legal representatives, officers, directors, assigns, and successors; and (2) the Judge to whom this case is assigned and the Judge's staff.
-Plaintiff reserves the right to amend the above Class and to add subclasses as appropriate based on investigation, discovery, and the specific theories of liability.
+66. Members of the Classes, as described above, will be referred to as "class members."
+Excluded from the Classes are: (1) Defendant, any entity or division in which Defendant has a controlling interest, and its legal representatives, officers, directors, assigns, and successors; and (2) the Judge to whom this case is assigned and the Judge's staff.
+Plaintiff reserves the right to amend the above Classes and to add additional subclasses as appropriate based on investigation, discovery, and the specific theories of liability.